2017 United States gubernatorial elections: Closest races

-Partisan control by state

 New Jersey

 The 2017 New Jersey gubernatorial election was held on November 7, 2017.
 There were seven candidates.
 Candidates for Lieutenant Governor of New Jersey run on the same ticket and thus are elected at the same time.
-Incumbent Republican Governor Chris Christie was term-limited and could not run for a third consecutive term.
+Incumbent Republican governor Chris Christie was term-limited and could not run for a third consecutive term.

 Primary elections took place on June 6, 2017.
 Kim Guadagno, Lieutenant Governor of New Jersey, won the Republican primary.
 Woodcliff Lake Mayor Carlos Rendo was her running mate.
 Phil Murphy, banker and former U.S. Ambassador to Germany, won the Democratic primary.
 Former State Assembly Speaker Sheila Oliver was his running mate.
 Seth Kaper-Dale ran as the Green Party candidate; his running mate was Lisa Durden.
 Pete Rohrman ran as the Libertarian Party candidate; his running mate was Karrese Laguerre.
 Matt Riccardi ran as the Constitution Party candidate.
 There were two other independent candidates on the ballot.

 Murphy was declared to be the winner when polls closed at 8 pm EST based on exit polling alone.
 He ultimately received 56.0% of the vote, winning with a 14.1% vote lead over his opponent.
 This was similar to the results in the 2016 election with Murphy slightly outperforming Hillary Clinton by one percentage point.
 However, with just 38.5% of registered voters casting ballots, this would be the lowest turnout on record for a gubernatorial election in New Jersey.
 This was the first gubernatorial election in New Jersey since 1989, in which the Democratic candidate won Somerset County.